 Ed Warby: Drums

-HAIL OF BULLETS was formed at the end of 2006 when guitarist Stephan Gebédi approached singer Martin van Drunen, drummer Ed Warby, bass player Theo van Eekelen and guitarist Paul Baayens with the idea to join forces in an old school death metal band.
-The band members already knew each other from their previous and present bands including: Asphyx, Gorefest, Thanatos and Houwitser.
-A serious drinking and thinking session followed and the plans for the band’s musical direction were laid down that night.
-From the start it was crystal clear there was a mutual love for true death metal bands like Autopsy, Massacre, Bolt Thrower, early Death as well as Celtic Frost.
+HAIL OF BULLETS were formed at the end of 2006/early 2007 when guitarist Stephan Gebédi approached singer Martin van Drunen, drummer Ed Warby, bass player Theo van Eekelen and guitarist Paul Baayens with the idea to join forces in an old school death metal band.
+The band members already knew each other from their previous and present bands like Pestilence, Gorefest, Asphyx, Thanatos and Houwitser.
+From the start it was crystal clear there was a mutual love for real death metal bands like Autopsy, Massacre, Bolt Thrower, early Death as well as Celtic Frost.